 Director: William L. Siegmann

 Traditionally, graduate degrees have focused on a single subject such as chemistry, physics, or mathematics.
 However, current and expected future trends in the working environment show that jobs will increasingly bridge more than one area of specialization.
 Biochemistry, for example, which is of major importance in today’s society, now spans two or three disciplines, including several areas of chemistry and biology.
 The same is true of bioinformatics, a new multidisciplinary field that depends on expertise in biology and computational sciences.
-Information Technology is another example that combines expertise in computing and information systems with knowledge from other areas such as management, human-computer interacting, social sciences, and an application problem domain.
-See the IT and Web Sciene website (www.it.rpi.edu) for more details.
+Information Technology and Web Science is another example that combines expertise in computing and information systems with knowledge from other areas such as management, human-computer interaction, social sciences, and an application problem domain.
+See the IT and Web Sciene Web site (www.it.rpi.edu) for more details.
 These are just three in a growing number of fields that cross boundaries of specialization.
 Rensselaer’s M.S. and Ph.D. in Multidisciplinary Science meet the need of graduates who anticipate careers in such occupations.